abz-conf/abz-conf.github.io/.github/src/content/site/2024/Keynotes.md

     <td>
       <table>
         <tr><td>
-            <h3><b>TBA</b></h3>
+            <h3><b>What happens when the Government starts encouraging the use of formal methods?</b></h3>
         </td></tr>
         <tr><td>
             <b><i>Abstract</i></b> <br>TBA
         </td></tr>
         <tr><td>
-            <b><i>Short Bio</i></b> <br><a href="https://galois.com/team/joe-kiniry/">Dr. Kiniry</a> is a Principal Scientist at Galois and the Research Lead of several programs on Rigorous Systems and Software Engineering (Model-based Systems Engineering with Digital Twins), Hardware/Firmware Security, Trustworthy and Verifiable Elections, High-assurance Cryptography, and Audits-for-Good.
-Dr. Kiniry is also the Principled CEO and Chief Scientist of Free & Fair, a Galois spin-out focusing on high-assurance elections technologies and services.
-Prior to joining Galois in 2014, Dr. Kiniry was a Full Professor at the Technical University of Denmark (DTU), he also held a guest appointment at the IT University of Copenhagen, and he has held permanent positions at four universities in Denmark, Ireland, and The Netherlands.
-His primary research interest is in applying formal methods to systems development (hardware, firmware, and software), especially in the areas of system correctness and security.
+            <b><i>Short Bio</i></b> <br><a href="https://galois.com/team/joe-kiniry/">Dr. Joe Kiniry</a> is a Principal Scientist at Galois and is the CEO and Chief Scientist at Free & Fair.
+Over the past twenty-five years he has been everything from a tenured professor at several universities to a founder and chief scientist or CTO at several companies.
+He has been involved in security in some fashion since the early 80s when he hacked and wrote video games on 8 bit computers.
+These days, his day job is applying formal methods to nationally critical systems and trying to help the worlds’ elections and democracies be more trustworthy.
         </td></tr>
       </table>
     </td>